fredgj/keyboard-brightness/README.rst

 Usage
 =====

+..code:: sh

  ./kbrightness.sh -u *turns the brightness up by 1* ./kbrightness.sh -d *turns the brightness down by 1* ./kbrightness.sh -s 8 *sets the brightness to 8*